Celtic Society

-One of my dearest things to photograph in Oregon is the goings on of the High Desert Celtic Society.
+The High Desert Celtic Society is one of my dearest things to photograph in Oregon.
 Not all the photographs are suitable to post because when alcohol is involved I tend to accept dares to fire my camera up the kilt of the gentlemen making the challenge.
 Is it true what a Scotsman wears under his kilt?

 You’ll have to take your own photos. **SMIRK**